adwait1-G/aasm/README.md

 # aasm
 This is an simple x86_64 assembler written in Python.

-* This is a tool aimed to be developed in days.So, it may not follow principles of Software Engineering.
+* This is a tool aimed to be developed in a couple days.So, it may not follow principles of Software Engineering.
 * Main aim is to read the Intel Manual and understand the wide range of instructions present.
 * Then write code to asssemble instructions.